Low-emission zone for diesel cars

 Then you are not allowed to drive in the low-emission zone.
 Sometimes an exception applies.
 Then you are allowed to drive your diesel vehicle in the low-emission zone with an automatic waiver or an exemption.

 The low-emission zone in The Hague is located within the Centrumring (S100) and the Professor B.M.
 Teldersweg (S200).
 There are warning signs just before you enter the low-emission zone.
 You will then be able to choose to take an alternative route.
-See the boards at www.milieuzones.nl.
+See the signs at Begin external link: www.milieuzones.nl(External link), end external link..

 Check the location of the low-emission zone for diesel cars on the map.